Jewelry-Making Tools: Using the Right Pliers at the Right Time

 The Well-Stocked Jewelry-Making Tool Box

-Whether you do wire jewelry-making, stringing, metalwork, or all of those and more, here are the basic pliers you need to have in your jewelry-making tool box–and details about their intended uses from Jennifer VanBenschoten, editor of JMD's sister site, Beading Daily.
+Whether you do wire jewelry making, stringing, metalwork, or all of those and more, here are the basic pliers you need to have in your stash of jewelry-making tools–and details about their intended uses.

 |Flush cutters: Flush cutters are used for cutting wire.
 You can use flush cutters to cut either flat ends or angled ends on your wire.
 To cut a flat end, insert the wire into the cutters through the flat side.
 To get an angled cut on your wire, insert the wire through the concave side of the cutters.|